-Regarding multidimensional poverty measurement, various participants welcomed the MPI as an innovative and comprehensive tool to inform policy-makers which could play a major role in a MDG follow-up framework.
-Notwithstanding there is the need to continue developing and improving the MPI as it currently does not adequately reflect other central dimensions of poverty.
+Regarding multidimensional poverty measurement, various participants welcomed the MPI as an innovative and comprehensive tool to inform policy-makers.
+Notwithstanding there is the need to continue developing and improving the MPI as a number of deprivations are not reflected.

 The need to include subjective information on well-being in a new goal system was intensively discussed.
 Even though most participants concurred that the inclusion of subjective poverty measures would yield considerable insights on global well-being, many sceptical comments on the validity of such measures were raised.
 The availability of objective and sound data was identified as a key constraint to including subjective poverty measures in a post-2015 framework.